eProsima/Fast-DDS-QoS-Profiles-Manager/cli/test/README.md

 This current test plan is focused only on the CLI usage and errors.
 Currently, this test plan is not concerned about the validity of the arguments passed to Fast DDS QoS Profiles Manager Library, nor about the handling of the returned information.

-## Known issues

-* Profile names should have at least 3 characters.
-  Otherwise, the bracket regex parsing seems to be failing.
-* `fastddsqosprof file.xml set participant[profile].other -h` does not have the expected behavior.
-* `fastddsqosprof file.xml set participant[profile].external_locators.other argument` does not have the expected behavior.